N02734910/ELSpring2015/doc/Readme.md

 Documentation Directory.
-All your documentation should go here.
+All of my (N02734910) documentation will be placed here.